 Then I peed on the second stick.
 Pregnant.
 F@*K!

 I called out for my sister, who was staying with me at the time, from the bathroom in between sobs.
 She rushed into the bathroom, and as I held up the pregnancy tests, she yelled OMG!
 CONGRATULATIONS!
 In that moment I felt as though my entire life was over.
-I wouldn’t be going on the upcoming deployment to Afghanistan.
+I wouldn’t be going on the upcoming deployment.
 I’d be looked down on by my peers.
 I wasn’t married, let alone even dating the guy who would now be the father of my child.
 Nothing about my life at the time screamed that I was prepared to be a mother.
 I cried the entire rest of the day until I finally came to terms with things.

 About 2-3 weeks later, I had my very first ultrasound appointment.
 I was really nervous and excited all at the same time.
-As I was about to go in for my appointment I called the baby daddy.
+As I was about to go in for my appointment I called their father-to-be.
 He made some not so funny jokes because he was nervous too.
 The least funny joke he told me was, “wouldn’t it be funny if you were pregnant with twins?!
 They run in my family!”
 Ha!
 So, not funny.
 After I hung up the phone, I went in for my ultrasound appointment.

 What seemed like an eternity later, the doctor finally came in the room, asked if I was ready, and then we got to take a sneak peek into my uterus.
 There was my little peanut on the screen!
 In that moment I was absolutely elated!
 There was a real live baby inside of me!
 And then before she could say anything, I saw another little peanut.
 She said aloud what I had already seen; twins!
 I don’t think that I will ever forget that moment.
 I just remember lying there, putting my arm over my head and smiling.
 Of course it’s twins!